Vegan Spinach Artichoke Dip

 The recipe calls for 1/2 cup of cashews, but those can be replaced with beans.
 You might even want to do a combination of both to reduce the calories slightly but still have the creamy cashew flavor.

-If using cashews and you have a high-power blender like a Vitamix, there is no need to soak the cashews.
+STEP #2: If you are planning to use cashews and you have a high-power blender like a Vitamix, there is no need to soak the cashews.
 I use one for all of my recipes.

 vitamix blender with cashew sauce

-Pour the mixture into a bowl and add the defrosted and drained spinach.
+STEP #6: Pour the mixture from your blender into a bowl and add the defrosted and drained spinach.
 Stir until incorporated well.
 This will take a couple of minutes to thoroughly distribute the spinach.

 overhead photo of bread bowl with spinach dip